-What are bulk and individual inventory types and how to use them
+What are individually tracked inventory types and how to use them

-Every item in your inventory is distinguishing between "individual" or "bulk" tracking type.
-By setting the correct type you decide whether you want to track items on an individual level, for example, with a unique identifier or just its quantity.
+Every item in your inventory is individually tracked or not.
+By setting the correct type you decide whether you want to track all your items on an individual level, for example, with a unique identifier or just the overall quantity.

-Individual: You can set unique tracking codes (e.g. a serial number or barcode).
-This enables tracking how many times a specific article has been rented out.
+Individual YES: You can set unique tracking codes (e.g. a serial number or barcode).
+This enables following how many times a specific article has been rented out and for how many hours.
 This is essential if the article requires more precise service or inspection regularly.
-Rentle creates unique tracking codes (Article IDs) automatically for you or you can set them yourself.
+Rentle automatically creates unique tracking codes (Article IDs) for you or you can set them yourself.

-Bulk: Bulk articles are usually additional articles, which don't require as accurate tracking as the individual articles.
-When you use bulk inventory type, you stay aware of how many articles are currently available and how many are rented out.
+Individual NO: So-called bulk articles are usually additional articles, which don't require as accurate tracking as the individual articles.
+When you use this inventory type, you stay aware of how many articles are currently available and how many are rented out.
 However, you can't recognize the movements of an individual article.

 Here is an example: